 Note: Players may complain of too much quickness training, do not worry this will not last long and gets results.

-The first three weeks of pre-season are very similar and target endurance with a little general training and tactical familiarity plus team bonding.
-These should be loaded from the start of a new season.
+The first two weeks of pre-season target endurance with a little general training and tactical familiarity plus team bonding.
+These should be loaded from the start of a new season for the first two weeks of pre-season, obviously.

-As your teams endurance and general fitness improve we add more focus to general training and match preperation, this schedule should follow week three of pre-season.
+As your teams endurance and general fitness improve we add more focus to general training and match preperation, this schedule should follow week two of pre-season and used until the season begins.
+As a rule I stay away from ‘general’ training cards because I prefer to target specific areas but these are very handy for training development and tactical familiarity at the same time in pre-season.

-Once the season begins I use Technical, Balanced or Defence training to target seperate units.
-For each month I generally schedule one Technical week, one Defence week and 2-3 Balanced weeks.
+Once the season begins I use the One For All, Attack or Defence training to target seperate units.
+For each month I generally schedule one Attack week, one Defence week and 2-3 One For All weeks.

 Main Training – How To Structure The Month

-The main FM 2021 training schedules I use are balanced, these should be scheduled two to three times a month and focus on development in every area.
-Simply select ‘Balanced 1m’ schedule for weeks with one game and likewise ‘Balanced 2m’ for weeks with two matches.
+The main FM 2021 training schedules I use are balanced and titled one for all, these should be scheduled two to three times a month and focus on development in every area.
+Simply select ‘One For All Training 1 Match’ schedule for weeks with one game and likewise ‘One For All Training 2 Match’ for weeks with two matches.

 I always try and focus on attacking movement, defensive shape or teamwork pre-match, plus a match review after, this is also a great time to schedule team bonding.
 All this will greatly increase a tactics potency and worth noting your Assistant Manager will schedule none of it.

-Just as it says on the tin Technical schedules work the attacking units and focus on chance creation with match preperation.
-This should be scheduled once a month choosing from ‘Technical 1m’ and ‘Technical 2m’ as we discussed above to suit the match days in said week.
+Just as it says on the tin Attack schedules work the attacking units and focus on their development over the Defensive unit.
+We also target match preperation.
+This should be scheduled once a month choosing from ‘Attack Focus Training 1 match’ and ‘Attack Focus Training 2 match’ as we discussed above to suit the match days in said week.
+If you want to see those Strikers, Wingers and Attacking minded midfielders flourish, this is the schedule.

 Finally we focus on the Defence once a month and you should follow the same guideance based on how many matches are in a given week.